man455/wordpress-job-manager/readme.txt

 = 0.7.18 =
 * FIXED: HTML entities not being encoded properly in job titles
 * FIXED: Could get a warning when submitting applications
+* FIXED: Unable to download the CSV of Applications when MultiSite is enabled

 = 0.7.17 =
 * FIXED: Job Title not displaying on application page